Ankityadav73/Ankityadav73/README.md

-- 👋 Hi, I’m @Ankityadav73
+- 👋 Hi, I’m @Ankityadav73.
-- 👀 I’m interested in designing & Coding (Frontend)
+- 👀 I’m interested in designing & Coding (Frontend).
-- 🌱 I’m currently learning html, css, javascript and frontend framework
+- 🌱 I’m currently learning Html, Css, Javascript and frontend framework.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...